Xcraft-Inc/xcraft-core-stones/README.md

 `parse(value: any, type: AnyTypeOrShape)`

-Throws an error if the value has the wrong type.
+This function throws an error if the value has the wrong type.
 The error has a precise description of which part of the object doesn't match the shape.

 ```js